revdotcom/speech-datasets/earnings22/transcripts/README.md

-In this directory, you can find the transcripts for each recording.
+In this directory, you can find the un-normalized transcripts for each recording.
 Results were calculated using Rev's [fstalign](https://github.com/revdotcom/fstalign) algorithm by feeding in the files in `nlp_references` and the output transcriptions from different providers.

 # Results